-Upon completion of this offering, our Founding Shareholders will have the exclusive right under our articles of association to nominate up to 50% of our directors.
-In addition, upon completion of this offering, the Founding Shareholders will own, in the aggregate, approximately 53.2% of our issued and outstanding shares, and are expected to enter into a voting agreement providing that the Founding Shareholders shall vote as one group with regard to any matter relating to the nomination, election, appointment or removal of directors.
-As a result, the Founding Shareholders will control the outcomes of matters submitted to the shareholders for approval, including the nomination, election, appointment and removal of the members of our board of directors.
+Upon completion of this offering, our Founding Shareholders will have certain director nomination rights under our articles of association.
+In addition, upon completion of this offering, our Founding Shareholders will own, in the aggregate, approximately % of our issued and outstanding shares, are expected to enter into a voting agreement providing that the Founding Shareholders shall vote as one group with regard to any matter relating to the nomination, election, appointment or removal of directors.
+As a result, the Founding Shareholders will have significant influence over the nomination, election, appointment and removal of the members of our board of directors.
 The Founding Shareholders are entitled to vote their shares according to their own interests, and such interests may be different than the interests of our other shareholders and may delay, deter or prevent a change in control or other business combination that might otherwise be beneficial to our shareholders.
-See "Related Party Transactions - Voting Agreement, and "Management - Board Composition After This Offering."
+See "Related Party Transactions - Voting Agreement."